AJ

 The Oracle

-My crypto thriller novel The Oracle was released on 20 February 2024 (by Talos Press).
+My crypto thriller novel The Oracle was released on 20 February 2024 (by Talos Press) in English and on 20 May 2024 (by GlobalMind) in Korean (as “디 오라클”).
 To learn about it, visit the book website: www.oraclenovel.com

 Bio

 Ari Juels is the Weill Family Foundation and Joan and Sanford I. Weill Professor in the Jacobs Technion-Cornell Institute at Cornell Tech and the Technion and a Computer Science faculty member at Cornell University.
-He is a Co-Director of the Initiative for CryptoCurrencies and Contracts (IC3).
+He is a co-founder and co-director of the Initiative for CryptoCurrencies and Contracts (IC3).
 He is also Chief Scientist at Chainlink Labs.

 He was the Chief Scientist of RSA, Director of RSA Laboratories, and a Distinguished Engineer at EMC (now Dell EMC), where he worked until 2013.
 He received his Ph.D. in computer science from U.C.
 Berkeley.